 6. Combustion air is provided in accordance with Section M1701 of the International Residential Code, where applicable.

-7. The installed coverage rate or thickness of coatings, if part of the insulation system, shall be equal to or greater than that which was tested.
+7. The installed coverage rate or thickness of coatings, where part of the insulation system, shall be equal to or greater than that which was tested.

+8. An installation certificate with the following information shall be posted at each entrance:

+Product name and installation thickness.
+Coating product name, installation rate, wet film thickness and dry film thickness, if applicable.

+Manufacturer name, address and contact information

+Installation contractor name, address and contact information

+Attestation that the product(s) have been installed in accordance with the manufacturer’s installation instructions and the requirements of the evaluation report.

+A notice that the certificate is not to be removed or altered.

+A list of limitations for the space including the following:

+Entry to the space is only to service utilities, and no storage is permitted.

+FIRE SAFETY WARNING: If hot work (welding / cutting) is required to be performed, all necessary procedures, precautions and limitations must be observed in accordance with OSHA 1926 Subpart J Standard 1926.352 requirements for hot work performed in the vicinity of combustible materials.

-302.5.1.2.5 Attic floors.
-When Test Method A is used to qualify the use of the spray-applied foam plastic on attic floors, the maximum thickness shall be based on the maximum thickness applied on the walls.
-When the testing incorporates a covering or coating used on the test walls, it shall be required for the attic floor application also.
+302.4.1.2.5 Attic floors.
+Where Test Method A is used to qualify the use of the spray-applied foam plastic on attic floors, the maximum thickness shall be based on the maximum thickness applied on the walls.
+Where the testing incorporates a covering or coating used on the test walls, it shall also be required for the attic floor application.

-302.5.2 Test Method B. When Test Method B is used, tests shall be conducted in accordance with NFPA 286 with the conditions of acceptance specified in Section 803.1.2.1 of the International Building Code, or UL 1715 with conditions of acceptance as specified in Section 302.4.2.1.
+302.4.2 Test Method B. Where Test Method B is used, tests shall be conducted in accordance with NFPA 286 with the conditions of acceptance specified in Section 803.1.2.1 of the International Building Code, or UL 1715 with conditions of acceptance as specified in Section 302.4.2.1.
 The reported thickness shall be in accordance with Figures 2 and 3.
 Placement of the burner or wood crib shall be in accordance with the standard being used for testing, with the measured distance between the burner or crib and the interior surface of the assembly as described in Figure 1.

-302.5.2.1 Attic installation limitations.
-When testing is in accordance with Section 302.5.2, Conditions 1 through 4 regarding installation under the International Building Code or International Residential Code shall apply.
+302.4.2.1 Attic installation limitations.
+Where testing is in accordance with Section 302.4, Conditions 1 through 4 regarding installation under the International Building Code or International Residential Code shall apply.

 1. Attic ventilation is provided when required by Section 1203.2 of the International Building Code or Section R806 of the International Residential Code.